Explore our newest colors - free samples available

 There are several kitchen range hood styles and designs, from the visible and imposing to those hidden from view and others made to blend in with the stylistic décor of the kitchen.

-But no matter the design variation, all kitchen range hoods can be classified into five distinct types:wall-mounted chimney, island canopy, under-cabinet, retractable downdraft,and custom range hoods.These are the five significant classifications of kitchen range hoods, and we will explain their features and differences.
+Regardless of design variation, all kitchen range hoods can be classified into five distinct types: wall-mounted, island canopy, under-cabinet, retractable downdraft,and custom range hoods.These are the five significant classifications of kitchen range hoods, and we will explain their features and differences.

-Wall-mounted chimney range hoods sound like a mouthful but are one of the most popular kitchen range hoods.
+Wall-mounted chimney range hoods sound like a mouthful but are among the most popular kitchen range hoods.
 They are bell-shaped range hood systems with a chimney section mounted on the wall above the cooktop or range.

 Island Canopy Range Hoods

-Island Canopy are ceiling-mounted range hoods with very high venting surface areas.
+Island canopy is a ceiling-mounted range hood with very high venting surface areas.
 They can feature ducted, ductless, or convertible ventilation systems and are set immediately above the cooktop or range.

 They are one of the most complicated range hood systems to install and form a hanging island over your cooktop, hence the name.
 They are usually bigger than your stove or range and work by creating a pressure vacuum above your cooking area to suck odor, grease, and smoke.
 They have features like perimetric filter systems, LED lighting, auto shut-off, and variable speed controls.